VeRonikARoNik/ai_projects/README.md

 Contributions are welcome!
 If you have suggestions, bug fixes, or improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Thank you for checking out the **AI Translators Suite**.
-If you have any questions or suggestions, please don't hesitate to get in touch.